openapx/r-service-txflow/README.md

   httr2::resp_body_json()
 ```

-Listing the snapshots in the repository includes the new snapshot.
+Listing the snapshots in the repository includes our new snapshot.

 ```
 # -- Get a list of snapshots for a repository